Are you an independent agent?Sign Up|Log In

 What's the Difference Between Towing and Salvage Services?

 If your battery dies, you run out of gas, or your motor fails while on the water, you may need a tow.
 But if your boat is involved in an accident and has extensive damage that makes it unsuitable for sailing, you will likely need professional salvage services.
+These are much more expensive than regular towing services and can cost upwards of tens of thousands of dollars.

 Damaged boats are more fragile and prone to sinking, so salvage is a more involved towing process that ensures your boat is handled carefully and can get to shore without sinking, capsizing, or suffering further damage.
 Because salvage is a special towing service, prices on a salvage operation can be quite high, so it's wise to check for a salvage provision in your boat towing coverage together with your independent insurance agent.